willdphan/atom-assistant/README.md

-# Jarvis, AI Personal Asistant
+# ATOM, sketch of AI Personal Asistant

 This repository uses `OpenAI`'s Whisper and `Gradio` to generate audio responses from a personal assistant named Genie.